Research Methods 2 (PGT Conv) PSYCH5089

 - Available to Erasmus Students: No

-Students will build on the knowledge and skills gained in Research Methods 1 to gain a critical understanding of research principles in observational and experimental research designs.
-They will complete a series of psychological research studies to gain practical experience of a range of research paradigms.
-Students will advance their use and understanding of statistics, data analysis and open science principles.
-To achieve the course objectives students will compose a research methods portfolio and write one independent quantitative report.
+Students will build on the knowledge and skills gained in Research Methods 1 to gain a critical understanding of research principles in quantitative and qualitative research designs.
+Students will advance their use and understanding of statistics and data analysis in addition to learning about qualitative methodologies.
+To achieve the course objectives students will complete a research methods portfolio and write one qualitative report as a pair.

 10 x 1 hour Lecture

 10 x 1 hour labs

 Requirements of Entry

 Standard University entry requirements for Post-graduate courses apply.

 For MSc Psychological Science 2:1 honours degree in a science subject.

 To assess the qualitative project students will produce a research report (3000 words) in pairs, weighted at 50%.
 Students will also submit a research portfolio weighted at 50%.
 Content of the portfolio will consist of statistic worksheets (15%), a qualitative group project proposal(30%) and MCQs (5%).

 Students should expand their practical skills in quantitative analysis methods and use of statistical analysis software.
 Students should gain practical skills in formulating qualitative research questions and conducting qualitative research using focus groups, including ethics documentation.
 They should further develop their academic writing and analysis skills through writing a collaborative qualitative report and working as part of a research team.